 Texas law provides domestic violence victims with certain special provisions for their protection.
 If your tenant becomes a domestic violence victim, they may be able to break their lease early.

-But before the tenant can do so, you can ask them to provide proof of their status.
-You may require that they provide you a copy of a temporary injunction, a protective order, a temporary ex parte order, or an order of emergency protection.
+But before the tenant can do so, the landlord can ask them to provide proof of their status.
+Landlords may require a copy of a temporary injunction, a protective order, a temporary ex parte order, or an order of emergency protection.

 Death of a Tenant